Gil Meche: Retirement

-Despite a guaranteed contract that called for a $12 million salary in 2011, Meche chose to walk away from the game, rather than play the last year of a five-year contract.
-His third and fourth years had been injury-ridden, and it was planned that he would be a reliever for the 2011 season, rather than a starting pitcher.
+Despite a contract that called for a guaranteed $12 million salary in 2011, Meche chose to retire rather than play the last year.
+This was because the previous two years of the contract had been injury-ridden and it was planned that he would be a reliever for the 2011 season rather than a starting pitcher.

 In popular culture

 The rock group Band of Horses, which was founded in Seattle in 2004, wrote and dedicated their song "Wicked Gil" to Meche.